 Most of the time, prompt diagnosis and treatment of volvulus leads to a good outcome.

 If the bowel is dead (necrotic), the outlook is poor.
 The situation may be fatal, depending on how much of the bowel is dead.

 When to Contact a Medical Professional

 This is an emergency condition.
 The symptoms of childhood volvulus develop quickly and the child will become very ill.
 Get medical attention right away if this happens.

 Peterson MA.
 Disorders of the large intestine.
-In: Marx JA, Hockberger RS, Walls RM, et al, eds.
+In: Marx JA, Hockberger RS, Walls RM, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, PA: Elsevier Mosby; 2013:chap 95.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 95.

 Updated by: Subodh K. Lal, MD, gastroenterologist at Gastrointestinal Specialists of Georgia, Austell, GA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.